Gurmeet22/Predict-Disease/README.md

 # Predict-Disease
-A react.js web app to predict heart disease
+A react.js web app to predict heart disease.
+The dataset is publically available on the Kaggle website.
+The classification goal is to predict whether the patient has 10-years risk of future coronary heart disease (CHD).